WWOOF Australia has added new and improved search pages available at

 Age:

-Skills I Want to Learn: Organic Practices, Permaculture/Biodynamics, Biodynamics practices and techniques, Gardening, Animal Care, Beekeeping, Dairy, Building, Wine making, Disaster Recovery assistance (for visa extensions)
+Skills I Want to Learn: Organic Practices, Permaculture/Biodynamics, Biodynamics practices and techniques, Regenerative Agriculture, Syntropic farming, Gardening, Propagating, Composting, Pruning, Animal Care, Beekeeping, Dairy, Cheese making, Preserving food, Wild food foraging, Fermenting food, Bread Making, Wine making

 Age: